Parenting with Allergies: A Comprehensive Guide for Raising Allergy-Aware Kid

 • Regularly clean your home

 Set up a weekly cleaning routine for your rugs, carpets, mattresses, and upholsteries.
 You can hire professional cleaners to get the job done for you.
 Investing in vacuum cleaners with HEPA filters can also ensure dust-free areas in your home.
+Learning how to clean your mattress to reduce dust mites and other allergens that accumulate over time can also help provide a healthier space for your family.
 You can increase the frequency of cleaning during spring as tree pollen counts surge during this season.

 • Control pet dander

 Limit the spaces where your pets can enter.
 This way, your kids and other family members are less likely to develop pet allergies.
-You should also bathe your pets weekly to reduce the fur they shed.
+You should also bathe your pets regularly to reduce the fur they shed.
+A good option for kids with allergies is to select hypoallergenic cats and dogs.

 Navigating School and Social Settings